verus-83/web-otp/README.md

 The developer needs something that can be verified on their server, a yes/no response is not sufficient.
 Claiming that the phone number is active on the device would require a response signed in some way to make it verifiable.
 This could be done in a number of ways, but is a major departure from the current OTP model and necessitate major changes from developers (i.e. change their backend server logic to process these claims; whereas just returning the SMS contents with the OTP means primarily only a frontend change an minimal backend work ... perhaps only changing the message template format, rather than security-sensitive backend logic).
 However, the longer-term intent with more comprehensive Identity APIs is to provide verifiable assertions of phone ownership, which would be compelling for developers to adopt and change their system to accept if it meant avoiding the need for sending SMS.

+## Annex

+### Scenarios

+#### 1. As an authentication signal

+Online banks use SMS OTP to convey a secret to the user for the purpose of multi-factor authentication (e.g. when signing in to new device), re-auth (at time of a transaction), or account recovery (in the event user were to lose access to other multifactor options).

+#### 2. To establish reachability

+Ride-sharing services often ask user to provide a phone number, and before taking a first ride, check that the user actually owns and is reachable at this number by sending and confirming a one-time code.